 “Fight on!”
 These two words ring through every hallway at the University of Southern California, invoking the spirit and camaraderie of the mighty Trojans themselves.
 USC is a private institution based in Los Angeles, California, with an emphasis on research and strong athletics.

 USC is very selective, admitting about 16.5% of the thousands of applicants every year.
-Certain schools, such as the Viterbi School of Engineering and Marshall School of Business, may be even more competitive in terms of admissions, so it’s best to be well prepared when applying to USC.
+Certain schools, such as the Viterbi School of Engineering and Marshall School of Business, may be even more competitive in terms of admissions, so it’s best to be thoroughly prepared when applying to USC.

 The CollegeVine Essay Team has prepared a guide on how to write the USC essays for this application cycle — read on!